- Thesis Advisor

 After the Examining Committee meets, the student prepares a final copy of the thesis.
 That copy, called the “deposit” copy, incorporates all revisions requested by the members of the Examining Committee.
 A final copy of the thesis should be provided to both the major professor and the coordinator of the graduate program.

-Degree candidates must deliver their Thesis Receipt (GS Form 16) from the Thesis/Dissertation Office, acknowledging deposition of their thesis, to the Graduate School Student Records Office (Room 170, Young Hall) no later than the close of business (5 pm) on the last day of classes of the session in which their degree is to be awarded.
+Degree candidates must deliver their Thesis Receipt from the Thesis/Dissertation Office, acknowledging deposition of their thesis, to the Graduate School Student Records Office (Room 170, Young Hall) no later than the close of business (5 pm) on the last day of classes of the session in which their degree is to be awarded.
+In addition to this, both the major faculty advisor and thesis student must sign and submit the GS Form 32 (PDF) Master Thesis Agreement.

 A Request For Appointment of Examining Committee (GS From 8) signed by the major professor and the coordinator of the graduate program should be submitted to the Graduate School at least three weeks prior to date of thesis presentation and defense.